 The negotiations for leaving the EU are also proving slow and costly.
-There is a divorce bill to agree (upwards of £20bn) to settle existing commitments and if the government wishes to retain tariff free access to the single market we are likely to have to continue to pay a contribution to the EU.
+A bill of £39bn to settle existing commitments has been agreed and if the government wishes to retain tariff free access to the single market we are likely to have to continue to pay a contribution to the EU.

 The imposition of tariffs of 300% by the US on Bombardier the Canadian aircraft maker which has a manufacturing facility in Northern Ireland shows how disruptive global trade can be when you are up against a major US manufacturer like Boeing.

 This demonstrates how difficult it maybe to get a comprehensive trade deal with the US after Brexit as the UK will not have the clout that the EU has when negotiating with a country like the US.
 Trump wants to put “America first” and he has already said he also wants a free trade deal with the EU.
 Will he really put the UK ahead of negotiating a much larger trade deal with the EU?

 Further, there are no trade deals that we were promised.
 This is because member states of the EU can’t negotiate trade deals whilst they are still in the EU.
 The EU has negotiated over 50 trade deals with countries outside the block and so the UK will need to replace all of these if it wants continue trading with these countries on the same terms as it currently does.
 This will take a huge amount of time and money to get new trade agreements in place.